iamthanh/flix-vue/README.md

-Welcome to the Flix-vue app, a really simple NodeJs/ReactJs that allows you to see and search the most popular movies.
+Welcome to the Movie-finder app, a really simple NodeJs/ReactJs that allows you to see and search the most popular movies.
 Data and apis are provided via The Movie Database API

 ![Image of search page](https://raw.githubusercontent.com/iamthanh/flix-vue/master/images/main.JPG)